sujith597/MEAN-User-Management/README.md

 This Application deals with User login, Logout, Session Management and Token Managment.

-Planning to Develop application in MEAN Stack.
+Planning to Develop application in MEAN Stack..